 Faith and strength exuded from this woman as she shared the circumstances that were preventing her husband from blowing snow, how they were high school sweethearts, that they have eight grandchildren, and have had 49 marvelous years together.
 Mrs. DB stated that they believe God has an appointed time to be born and a time to die—surrendering whatever was to happen into God’s hands.
 I recognized that idea being from Ecclesiastes 3:1-2a, “There is an appointed time for everything.
 And there is a time for every matter under heaven—A time to give birth and a time to die…” Before our conversation ended, I asked if I could pray with her.
 I did and assured her I would continue to pray for her and DB.

 Thoughts stirred after that news.
 It was one of those times when I felt like life just slapped my face.
 Some refer to it as a “wake-up call.”
-In an instant, most everything becomes trivial and insignificant.
+In an instant, almost everything becomes trivial and insignificant.
 It really doesn’t matter what’s for supper or if the laundry is done.
-The weight of eternity is in the balance for one of God’s creations and there is a clear focus of that fact in that moment.
+The weight of eternity is in the balance for one of God’s creations and there is a clear focus of that fact at that moment.

 There is a sense of being powerless.
 What can I do?
 What can I say at such a point in time?
 My heart was weighted with empathy, though the information was presented in a manner unlike a victim of cruel circumstance.
 Hmmm, powerless—not true, we had just tapped into the divine power of Almighty God through prayer.